Pork, fresh, variety meats and by-products, tail, raw

 Compare Pork, fresh, variety meats and by-products, tail, raw

-See how Pork, fresh, variety meats and by-products, tail, raw compares to other foods:
+See how Pork, fresh, variety meats and by-products, tail, raw compares to other foods in terms of nutrition:

-- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham -- water added, shank, bone-in, separable lean and fat, unheated
+- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham with natural juices, spiral slice, boneless, separable lean only, unheated

-- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham -- water added, rump, bone-in, separable lean and fat, unheated
+- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham with natural juices, spiral slice, boneless, separable lean and fat, unheated

-- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham -- water added, whole, boneless, separable lean and fat, heated, roasted
+- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham with natural juices, slice, bone-in, separable lean and fat, unheated

-- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham and water product, rump, bone-in, separable lean and fat, heated, roasted
+- Pork, fresh, variety meats and by-products, tail, raw vs Pork, cured, ham with natural juices, shank, bone-in, separable lean and fat, unheated

 More in Pork Products